alxers/book_of_proof/7_chapter.md

 25. If p > 1 is an integer and n !| p for each integer n for which 2 <= n <= sqrt(p), then p is prime.

+26. The product of any n consecutive positive integers is divisible by n!.